teevin/fogg/readme.md

 Create a folder named fogg insert the provided files.
 Copy the folder into your plugins folder.
-The should match the API's url's
+The API should be in folder named fogg on localhost